CL614/frameworks_and_languages_module/technical_report.md

 let y = 10;
 ```

 When Forbidden Line Terminators are Present: JavaScript will insert a semicolon if it detects a line terminator (such as a newline character) in places where a semicolon is expected but omitted.
-This is done to prevent syntax errors caused by missing semicolons in cases where a new line might otherwise cause issues.
+This is done to prevent syntax errors caused by missing semicolons in cases where a new line might otherwise cause issues Mozilla Developer Network (2024).
 ```javascript
 let x = 5
 let y = 10